BigBalloon8/DECINT-node/Test Environment.md

 ```bash
 DECINT -ti
 ```
-the -ti command if only built in for testing purposes.
+The -ti command is only built in for testing purposes.
 It will be removed in the future.
 It generates a random private and public key to be used for the node and announces the node to the network.
 Finally, it starts the node as usual.

 You now have a test environment with 3 nodes and 1 dist node.

-#### Basic test
+### 4. Basic test
 In the DT container run
 ```bash
 DECINT -tt -tr=1
 ```
--tt command if only built in for testing purposes.
+-tt and -tr commands are only built in for testing purposes.
 It will be removed in the future.
-It stands for test transaction it sends test transactions to a dist node to be sent to the network.
+-tt stands for test transactions it sends a constant flow of transactions to a dist node to be sent to the network.

 -tr stand for transaction rate, this will send 1 transaction per second to the network.
-The maximum transaction rate will depend on how powerful your computer is, on my low spec laptop I can handle 10-20 on my PC with 16GB of RAM and ryzen 7 7800x I have tested up to 1000 to work successfully.
+The maximum transaction rate will depend on how powerful your computer is, on my low spec laptop I can handle 10-20 on my PC with 16GB of RAM and ryzen 7 3800x I have tested up to 1000 transaction per second to work successfully.

 You will be asked for a Private key, this is the private key of the main wallet.
 ```
 PRIV: 28855ad3da56117366898695acf1
 ```